kaepsis/kaepsis/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [Hiken Studio](https://discord.gg/Dth5SSMhRr)
+- 🔭 I’m currently not working on anything cool, only private and boring things
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently improving my Java learning
-- ⚡ Fun fact: I'm too lazy to do anything 😂
+- ⚡ If something is hard, I'll do it
 - Current State:

 ![](https://i.imgur.com/LAdLk5y.png)